PI curve: Hyperbolic saturation (rectangular hyperbola)

+the light intensity at which the photosynthetic rate proceeds at ½ $P_{\max}$, also known as half-saturation constant with the same unit as I;

 Both Pmax and the initial slope of the curve, ΔP/ΔI, are species-specific, and are influenced by a variety of factors, such as nutrient concentration, temperature and the physiological capabilities of the individual.
 Light intensity is influenced by latitudinal position and undergo daily and seasonal fluxes which will also affect the overall photosynthetic capacity of the individual.
 These three parameters are predictable and can be used to predetermine the general PI curve a population should follow.

 As can be seen in the graph, two species can have different responses to the same incremental changes in light intensity.
 Population A (in blue) has an initial rate higher than that of Population B (in red) and also exhibits a stronger rate change to increased light intensities at lower irradiance.
 Therefore, Population A will dominate in an environment with lower light availability.
 Although Population B has a slower photosynthetic response to increases in light intensity its Pmax is higher than that of Population A. This allows for eventual population dominance at greater light intensities.
 There are many determining factors influencing population success; using the PI curve to elicit predictions of rate flux to environmental changes is useful for monitoring phytoplankton bloom dynamics and ecosystem stability.

+This rectangular–hyperbola form captures the light-limited rise in photosynthesis but fails to describe the plateau transition and decline under very high light (photoinhibition).